 - On the official website for the Kremlin (only for General Entry tickets, not for Free Entry tickets).
 You can get tickets online both for the Armory as well as for the Cathedral Square.

 - At the Kremlin ticket booths, which are located in Aleksandrovsky Sad (Alexander’s Gardens), 45 minutes before the beginning of the session.
 The ticket offices are open from 9:30AM until 4:30PM (from 9:00AM to 5:00PM during the high season, from May 15th to September 30th).
 There are also machines that dispense tickets but these are only available in Russian.

-According to the general conditions for buying tickets online (part 7), which are only in Russian, tickets are refundable up until 3 hours before the entry time, however the process for getting your money back is a Little bureaucratic: you must fill out a form that you can find at this link and send a scanned copy via email to this address: firstname.lastname@example.org.
+According to the general conditions for buying tickets online (part 7), tickets are refundable up until 3 hours before the entry time, however the process for getting your money back is a little bureaucratic: you must fill out a form that you can find at this link and send a scanned copy via email to this address: [email protected].

 4. How to buy tickets online

 Tickets can be purchased by following this link: http://tickets.kreml.ru/en/

 Essentially there are two types of tickets that can be purchased separately: one for the Armory and another for the Cathedral Square.
 The process for buying your tickets is simple:

 1. Select the type of ticket and the session (in the case of the Armory):